alexeyshockov/colada/README.md

 ## Usage

-The library's functions are split by
+The library's functions are split by namespaces, one namespace = specific function a dependency (in most cases).

 ### `\Colada\ds\{group_by}`